reiniertc/home_overview/info.md

 - vertical spacing between cells
 - horizontal spacing between cells

-# Installation

-1. Add this repository to HACS.
-2. Search for "Home Overview" and install.

-# example - show an entire house
+# First example - entire house

 Example of what you can achieve: